Early Childhood Studies BA (Hons)

 Undergraduate Major Project

-Your Undergraduate Major Project is chance to raise and address significant questions relating to your chosen topic/issue.
+Your Undergraduate Major Project is a chance to raise and address significant questions relating to your chosen topic/issue.
 You will be supported by a tutor with similar interests and research profile.
 This module requires autonomous study and it is your chance to demonstrate that you have met our University’s expectations and are ready to graduate.

 Assessment